destagia/luxembourg/README.md

 ## Requirement

-- Python 2.7.* (I use Python 2.7.11, other minor version may be no problem)
+- Python 2.7.* (I use Python 2.7.6, but other minor version may cause no problem)

 ## Dependence

-- Chainer
+- Chainer 1.9.1
+- Bottle 0.12.9

 All dependency will be installed with `setup.py`, executing the following command.